traitecoevo/saltbush/README.md

 - spectral variance (SV)
 - convex hull volume (CHV)

-For a full discussion of this metrics see the manuscript
+For a full discussion of these metrics see the manuscript

 4.  **Download plot data** from AusPlots.
 The `veg.PI` part extracts the point intercept data from the AusPlots data structure.
 In this case